The Penetration Testing Execution Standard (PTES) Simply Explained

 PTES is a guide that enables testers to perform effective penetration testing.

-Pentest standards are an important tool for companies of all sizes.
-They are standards, called pentest guidelines, that enable testers to perform effective penetration testing.
+Pentest standards are an essential resource for companies of all sizes.
+These guidelines enable testers to carry out effective, structured penetration tests.

-Importantly, penetration testing for SMBs as well as large enterprises follows best practices: The above-mentioned pentest guidelines.
-This is the only way to ensure that the results are consistent and deliver the expected outcome.
-The PTES is therefore a form of quality control that safeguards you and your company.
+Crucially, penetration testing for SMBs and large enterprises alike must follow best practices — the pentest guidelines mentioned above.
+This is the only way to ensure consistent, meaningful results.
+The PTES therefore serves as a form of quality control that safeguards both you and your organization.

-The standard was defined by a group of experts from the field of cybersecurity.
-Although the original guideline was created back in 2009, it still stands today.
-This is because the main major components of the pentests remain.
-What adapts over time are the methods and procedures.
+This standard was defined by a group of cybersecurity experts.
+Although the original guideline dates back to 2009, it remains relevant today because the core components of penetration testing are unchanged.
+What evolves over time are the specific methods and techniques.

 The Seven Phases of the Pentest Standard (PTES)

-When changing pentester, when choosing your future expert, make sure that he or she follows the standards, such as the Penetration Testing Execution Standard.
-This is a characteristic that the best pentest provider will bring.
-Regardless of whether it is a penetration test for SMBs or a large enterprise.
-Even if you plan to perform the pentest only once, the following seven phases of PTES are indispensable.
-They will make the endeavor more feasible and help you execute the test successfully.
-Each phase is important in its own right, but it is in combination that these steps contribute to success.
+When selecting a new pentester, make sure they follow recognized standards such as the Penetration Testing Execution Standard.
+This is a hallmark of any reputable pentest provider — regardless of whether the engagement involves an SMB or a large enterprise.
+Even if you plan to conduct a pentest only once, the following seven phases of the PTES are indispensable.
+They make the process manageable and help you carry out the test successfully.
+Each phase is important on its own, but it is their combination that drives meaningful results.

 Pre-Engagement Interactions (Preparatory Work)

-Pre-engagement also involves rough planning: On the one hand, it includes different communication channels within your company.
-On the other hand, it may require coordination with third-party vendors who are not directly involved in testing.
+Pre-engagement also involves high-level planning: this includes establishing communication channels within your organization and, where necessary, coordinating with third-party vendors who are not directly involved in the testing.

 Intelligence Gathering

-Obtaining all data is an essential part of any type of pentest.
-Regardless of whether you choose PHP penetration testing or want a local test.
+Thorough information gathering is an essential part of every pentest — whether you opt for web penetration testing or a local assessment.

 Threat Modeling

-Threat modeling, also called threat analysis, helps the tester take a closer look at specific threats.
-Both the scope itself and the organization are examined.
-Through this approach, you learn which processes within your organization are considered critical.
-Typically, these are processes that process and then store your sensitive data.
+Threat modeling — also known as threat analysis — helps the tester examine specific threats in greater detail.
+Both the scope itself and the organization are assessed.
+This process reveals which business processes are considered critical, typically those that handle and store sensitive data.

 Vulnerability Analysis

-At the heart of any pentest is the vulnerability analysis.
-During this step, vulnerabilities are identified and validated.
-The analysis itself can be done manually or automatically.
-However, testers usually rely on a combination of manual and automatic procedures.
+At the heart of every pentest lies the vulnerability analysis.
+In this phase, vulnerabilities are identified and validated.
+The analysis can be performed manually, automatically, or — as is most common in practice — through a combination of both.

 Post-Exploitation